Detention Center Phone Numbers

 Housing: The Housing Section provides a secure, humane living area for incarcerated persons.
 This section is responsible for supervising detainee activity, orienting detainees to the operation of a Direct Supervision Facility, and managing detainees in general population, medical, mental, health concerns.

-Medical: The Faulkner County Jail has a Physician, RN and a LPN on staff.
+Medical: The Faulkner County Jail has a Physician, and two LPN on staff.
 Detainees are seen by a physician who approves all treatment and medications to inmates.
-Inmates may see a physician at his/her request, and cost, at the physicians next scheduled visit.
+Inmates may see a physician at his/her request and cost, at the physicians next scheduled visit.

 Commissary: Detainees with money in their account may purchase a variety of items (soda, candy, toiletries etc.) from commissary.
 There are limits on what may be purchased by the detainee.

 Phone Calls: Phones are available 8:00 AM till 10:00PM in "day-rooms".
-All calls are to be collect or pre approved account; ALL calls are recorded and subject to monitoring.
+All calls are to be collect or from a pre approved account; ALL calls are recorded and subject to monitoring.

 Visitors to the Faulkner County Detention Center are subject to searches and are limited as to what they may bring into the jail.
 Visitors must provide a valid identification.
 Persons under 18 years of age MUST be accompanied by an adult guardian or parent.
 NO exceptions!
 Emergency visits may only be authorized by the Sheriff or Jail Administrator.
 NO exceptions!
-There is a 30 minute limit on visitations and you must call 24 hours in advance to make an appointment.
+There is a 30 minute limit on visitations and you must call 501-327-0383 (Unit 1) or 501-328-9642 (Unit 2), 24 hours in advance to make an appointment.